-Paraquat dichloride, commonly referred to as “paraquat,” is one of the most widely used herbicides registered in the United States.
+Paraquat dichloride, commonly referred to as “paraquat,” is one of the most widely used herbicides in the United States.
 Paraquat is also often referred to as Gramoxone (a popular end-use product).
 It is an important tool for the control of weeds in many agricultural and non-agricultural settings.
 It is also used for desiccation of crops, like cotton, prior to harvest.

 There are no homeowner uses and no products registered for application in residential areas.